Gang: Typical activities

-Gang violence
+Violence

 Gang violence refers mostly to the illegal and non-political acts of violence perpetrated by gangs against civilians, other gangs, law enforcement officers, firefighters, or military personnel.
 A gang war is a type of small war that occurs when two gangs end up in a feud over territory or vendetta.
 Gang warfare mostly consists of sanctioned and unsanctioned hits, street fighting, and gun violence.

 Modern gangs introduced new acts of violence, which may also function as a rite of passage for new gang members.
 In 2006, 58 percent of L.A.'s murders were gang-related.
 Reports of gang-related homicides are concentrated mostly in the largest cities in the United States, where there are long-standing and persistent gang problems and a greater number of documented gang members—most of whom are identified by law enforcement.
 Gang-related activity and violence has increased along the U.S. Southwest border region, as US-based gangs act as enforcers for Mexican drug cartels.

-Gang violence in schools
+Schools

 Despite gangs usually formed in the community, not specifically in schools, gang violence can potentially affect schools in different ways including: